She Loves Biscotti

 A ball of dough being rolled into a circle with a rolling pin.

-On a very lightly floured sheet of parchment paper, with a floured rolling pin, roll out one ball of dough until you get a 12-inch circle.
+Roll out one dough ball on a lightly floured sheet of parchment paper with a floured rolling pin until you get a 12-inch circle.

 Spread about 1 cup of the chocolate chestnut filling over the brushed butter.

-Slide the parchment paper with this first layer of star bread on a very large baking sheet.
+Slide the parchment paper with this first layer of star bread on a large baking sheet.

 Gently remove from the parchment paper.
 Transfer and place it directly on top of the first layer.